Waiver Guide Frequently Asked Questions

 If I am only submitting work credentials for consideration for waivers, do I still need to upload a transcript in my profile?

 Yes – we require that students upload these materials, especially in the event that academic credentials are considering in conjunction with work credentials.

-A. You can upload your credentials via the Waiver Evaluation Module.
+You can upload your credentials via the Waiver Evaluation Module.
 Once determined that you are eligible to submit credentials for review, you can create an academic profile and upload supporting documentation.
-When uploading transcripts, please be sure to highlight or annotate the courses you are requesting for review, while also including the requisite cover sheet, respective syllabi and other supporting information you might have.
+When uploading transcripts, please be sure to highlight or annotate the courses you are requesting for review, while also including the respective syllabi and other supporting information you might have.

 Academic Advisors are here to help.

 Academic Advisors are available to discuss your best course of action.
 Second-year students can also give a perspective on waivers but keep in mind that they may not be familiar with your background or experience.
-Check out the FAQs below and please don’t hesitate to contact the MBA Program Office at email@example.com with any questions.
+Please don’t hesitate to contact the MBA Program Office at firstname.lastname@example.org with any questions.